 eBay is powered by small and medium businesses and we know that these sellers are facing particular challenges at the moment.
-Find the latest updates from eBay-including details of seller support, protections and shipping updates-on Seller Center and our new COVID-19 Community Hub.
-The hub also provides sellers with a place to connect with eBay, share support, and ask and answer questions with fellow sellers.
+Find the latest updates from eBay-including details of seller support, protections and shipping updates-on Seller Center.

 Support Relief Efforts: How You Can Help